mwangi-george/master/Continued---Generating,-reading-and-extracting-data.md

     ##   * 1st 2nd 3rd
     ##   1 322 279 711

-6. Using grep, find the six passengers with the last name ’Fortune’.
+6. Using grep, find the six passengers with the last name `Fortune`.
-    Make this subset into a new dataframe.
-Did they all survive?

 ``` r
 titanic[grep("Fortune",titanic$Name),]